24.6. Using Certificate Profiles and ACLs to Issue User Certificates with the IdM CAs

 - Under the Identity tab and the Users subtab, choose the user for whom the certificate will be requested.
 Click on the user's user name to open the user entry configuration page.

-- Click New Certificate.at the top of the user configuration page, and then click
+- Click Actions at the top of the user configuration page, and then click New Certificate.

 Figure 24.17.
 Requesting a Certificate for a User

 Figure 24.18.
 Issuing a Certificate for a UserThen, click Issue.